Economic failure or failure of economics?

 Referring to worsening life expectancy rates in both the US and Scotland, Sir Angus noted that "mortality rates are going in opposite directions for the more and less educated".
 He emphasised the devastating impact that social change, corporate power and regulatory capture are having on humanity, including an increase in 'deaths of despair' which are often due to self-inflicted causes such as drug addiction and suicide.

 "Government in the age of greed is bad government," he stated.
-He also observed that that social media has become a tool for profit-making.
+He also observed that social media has become a tool for profit-making.

 In identifying the part played by economics and economists in this failure, Sir Angus asked whether Adam Smith’s economics were part of the problem, or could the trouble be placed with the way he has been interpreted.
 He concluded that regardless of this debate, there is much in Smith’s writings that can help economics.